 Why We Chose the Name Tam Tavern

-When we set out to open our own space in Mill Valley, we wanted a name that reflected both the history of the town and our own mission at East Brother Beer Co..
+When we set out to open our own space in Mill Valley, we sought a name that reflected both the town's history and our own mission at East Brother Beer Co.
 Just like the original Tam Tavern, our Tam Tavern is about more than food and drink.
 It’s about creating a space where people gather: hikers coming down from Mt.
 Tam, cyclists cruising the Mill Valley–Sausalito Path who need a place to refuel, families stopping in for dinner, and locals relaxing by the fire pits, kids and dogs in tow.

 From Richmond to Mill Valley: The Same Spirit